Reverse Runner

-Reverse Runner (sometimes stylized as Яeverse Яunner) is an Australian comedy film written and directed by Lachlan Ryan and Jarrod Theodore, executive produced by Stephen Herek.
-It stars Dan Cannon, Dave Callan, Steve Moneghetti, Rosco Brauer and a special appearance from Olympic commentator Bruce McAvaney.
+Reverse Runner (sometimes stylised as Яeverse Яunner) is an Australian comedy film written and directed by Lachlan Ryan and Jarrod Theodore, executive produced by Stephen Herek.
+It stars Dan Cannon, Dave Callan, Steve Moneghetti, Rosco Brauer and Olympic commentator Bruce McAvaney.
 It tells the story of teenager Kid Campbell, who dreams of becoming a reverse runner despite being mocked, ridiculed and kicked out of home for refusing to get an ordinary job.
 In the end, he is left to question his childhood dream.

 It had a limited theatrical release on 11 October 2012, playing in cinemas until April 2013.
 It was released on DVD, Blu-ray, and VOD in Australia on 18 September 2013, and 30 October 2013 in New Zealand.